gabeclass/cmdline_tools/02_find/README.md

 ### Example/

-* Make three directories within your home folder called `dirtokill1`, `dirtokill2`, `dirtokill3`
+* Make three directories within your home folder called `dirtokill1`, `dirtokill2`, `dirtokill3` (play golf! -- Can you do this in one line?)
+* Make a directory called `temp` in your home folder, and inside that directory, put three files also called `dirtokill1`, `dirtokill2`, `dirtokill3`.
-* Let's write a `find` one-liner that would find just these folders and delete them.
+* Write a `find` one-liner that, departing from your home directory, would find just the aformentioned *folders* and delete them while leaving the eponymous *files* intact.